As the most popular web platform, WordPress is already powering up over one-third of the entire website.

 - You can check this by adding a new blog post or installing and activating a plugin/theme etc. We have published a blog post, it looks just like a live site- isn't it?

-So, this was the total process of building a personal testing site on a localhost environment.
+So, this was the total process of building a personal testing site in a local host environment.
 The process requires 5-10 minutes based on your capability.

 Check the full WordPress localhost installation process from this video below-